• Skip to primary navigation

 Tomato passata – passata is just tomatoes that have been pureed and then sieved to remove any seeds and pieces of skin.
 It’s a deliciously thick, smooth tomato puree, not to be confused with tomato ketchup!

-Shallots – these are small onions, much sweeter and milder in taste than the normal white onion.
-I prefer using shallots to onions as the taste doesn’t overpower that of the fish.
-You will need half the amount of finely chopped shallots by volume as tomato passata.
-The actual number of shallots you will need depends on their size – 8 to 10 small shallot should be sufficient for 1 cup.
+Shallots - these are small onions, much sweeter and milder in taste than the normal white onion.
+I prefer using shallots to onions as the taste doesn't overpower that of the fish.
+The actual number of shallots you will need depends on their size - 8 to 10 small shallots should be sufficient to make 2 cups of chopped shallots.

 Mixed herbs – this is a mixture of dried rosemary, basil, oregano, and thyme.

-• Now add the tomato passata and the mixed herbs, turn the heat down to a simmer.
-Do not cover.
-Leave to simmer for 10 minutes.
-Keep your eye on it, the sauce should just simmer slowly and not boil.
+Stir in the tomato passata and the mixed herb.
+Season with salt and sugar if using.
+Turn the heat down to a simmer.
+Leave to simmer uncovered for 10 to 15 minutes until the sauce is thick and glossy.

 To serve, place the fish on a plate and spoon the sauce over.
 Serve with boiled potatoes and peas on the side.

-Two plates of mediterranean oven-baked cod on the table, with potatoes and a dish of peas.
+Two plates of mediterranean cod on a plate with potatoes, covered with marinara sauce alongside a dish of peas.

 Health benefits of fish